vassilidzuba/yacic/doc/01-intro.md

 - allow to checkout a specific tag
 - allow to build java programs when the pom is not at the root of the repo
 - support gradle
+- allow to call git from maven -r"e'quired by jetty.project)

 [toc](_toc.md)
 [next](02-installation.md)